mtlynch/mtlynch.io/content/notes/paid-api-payment-processors/index.md

 No dev support in the web dashboard.
 Stripe is very dev-oriented and shows API identifiers for customers and subscriptions, but LemonSqueezy doesn't show that anywhere in the UI, so I'd have to write custom code to find these identifiers.

+JSONAPI is ugly

+Was able to make usage based API calls okay.

+Currently trying to figure out if user can see their usage anywhere or if I'm responsible for showing that.

 ## Paddle

 Several indie services I use use Paddle.